ashdavies/talks/2018-10-26-preparing-your-app-for-google-play-instant/2018-10-26-preparing-your-app-for-google-play-instant.md

 ^ Not only back ends work with a monolith

-^ Two modules app and search
+^ Two modules app and search (java only)

-^ Tightly coupled
+^ Lighter module contained interface contracts

+^ Larger module, implementations, *everything* else

+^ Tight feature coupling

 ---